 After the shock of the 2016 election, liberals got a civics lesson on the electoral college established by the Constitution, and they didn’t like it.
-In his new book, Timothy Snyder speaks for them in bemoaning the fact that the founders created not a direct democracy but a republic…
+In “The Road to Unfreedom,” Timothy Snyder speaks for them in bemoaning the fact that the founders created not a direct democracy but a republic.

 The Road to Unfreedom: Russia, Europe, America, by Timothy Snyder (353 pages, Tim Duggan Books, 2018)